-Where changes occur to programmes or modules delivered with a partner, a delivery reapproval for individual partnership arrangements may be required.
+Where changes occur to programmes or modules delivered with a partner, a delivery reapproval for individual partnership arrangements is required.
+A proportionate approach to documentation and processes will be applied and should be discussed as early as possible with the Governance, Quality Assurance and Student Casework team.
 Where no new delivery approvals have been granted, for category C and F only, these partnerships shall be subject to a standalone partner re-approval which looks at all provision delivered with that partner.
 Reapproval events include all standard documentation, with the addition of student feedback to inform the review.